junxit/us-congress-bills-117/metadata.md

 - 2022-03-29 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 117-283, Part I.
 - 2022-03-29 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 117-283, Part I.
 - 2022-03-29 — UNANIMOUS CONSENT - Mr. Neal asked unanimous consent that debate under clause 1(c) of rule 15 on a motion to suspend the rules and pass H.R.
 2954, as amended be extended to eighty minutes of debate.
 Agreed to without objection.
+- 2022-03-30 — Received in the Senate and Read twice and referred to the Committee on Finance.